tDostoievski/the_calculator/README.md

 # the_calculator
-This my first project in javascript
-I try to make a calculator wich are capable to use multiple operators in the same time, but i noticed that is such a complex for my level.
-So, i decided to do something more simple.
+This is my first project in JavaScript.
+I tried to make a calculator which is capable of using multiple operators at the same time, but I noticed that it is too complex for my level.
+So, I decided to do something simpler.